astraliens/zabbix-template-ruckus-unleashed/README.md

 # Zabbix template for Ruckus Unleashed Access Points
-This template was tested on Ruckus R500 and R600 APs
+This template was tested on Ruckus R500 / R600 / R720 APs

 This template collect data with SNMP v2 agent